phys3009/phys3009.github.io/_sources/content/info_course/aitutor.md

 ## Listen to the podcast here

 The AI tutor creates a podcast.
 You might just want to listen to it without the setup above.
-You can do that from the player below:

-The podcast is a bit cheesy and slightly comical but having listened to it I feel its quite accurate and helpful.
+You can do that from the player below.
+The podcast is cheesy and slightly comical but having listened to it I feel its quite accurate and helpful.

 <br>
 <div style="text-align: center;">